Home / SBOM / SBOM Formats, Standards & Requirements

 SPDX

-The Software Product Data Exchange (SPDX) is an international open standard (ISO/IEC 5962:2021) format for communicating the components, licenses, and copyrights associated with a software package.
+The Software Package Data Exchange (SPDX) is a machine-readable international open standard (ISO/IEC 5962:2021) format for communicating the components, licenses, and copyrights associated with a software package.
 The SPDX standard is developed by a grassroots open source project hosted by the Linux Foundation.
 It draws representatives from vendors, foundations, and system integrators.

 A tech team and legal team do the work behind the project.
 SPDX holds a scheduled monthly status call about their progress.